rosa-abf/abf-doc/content/abf/file_store_integration.md

       …
       "<file name n>": <sha1 of file n>

-Our ABF build services have ability to parse `.abf.yml` file and download all extra files from <a href="http://file-store.rosalinux.ru/">File-Store</a> by `sha1` (This uses only for build packages).
+Our ABF build services have ability to parse `.abf.yml` file and download all extra files from [File-Store](http://file-store.rosalinux.ru/) by `sha1` (This uses only for build packages).
 When file will be downloaded it will be renamed to `file name` from YML file.
 Command for downloading looks like: